-It is important that the Faculty Field Liaison/ Title IV-E Coordinator/Field Coordinator are provided with an opportunity to confer (perhaps only briefly) with the Agency Executive during a liaison visit.
+It is important that the Faculty Field Liaison/Title IV-E Coordinator/Field Coordinator are provided with an opportunity to confer (perhaps only briefly) with the Agency Executive during a liaison visit.
 This is an effective way to interpret the Social Work Program's BSW program to the community and to maintain the Executive's interest in the educational program.
 In addition, this kind of conference helps the BSW program to keep in touch with agency and community issues and developments.

-A Field Visit Form summarizing the BSW Faculty Field Liaison/ Title IV-E Coordinator/Field Coordinator's observations and recommendations is completed returned and placed in the student's folder within ten [10] working days of the visit.
+A Field Visit Form summarizing the BSW Faculty Field Liaison/ Title IV-E Coordinator/Field Coordinator's observations and recommendations is completed in Tevera within ten [10] working days of the visit.